seL4/microkit/docs/manual.md

 Other than printing fault details, the monitor does not do anything to handle the fault, it will simply go back to sleep waiting for any other faults.

+When domains are enabled, we will build one monitor for each domain.

 ## libmicrokit {#libmicrokit_internals}